natter1/GEDFReader/README.rst

         correct_background(self, correction_type: afm_tools.background_correction.BGCorrectionType = <BGCorrectionType.legendre_1: 3>, keep_offset: bool = False)

     Corrects background using the given correction_type on values_original and save the result in values.
-    If keep_offset is True, the mean value of dataset is preserved.
+    If keep_z_offset is True, the mean value of dataset is preserved.
 Otherwise the average value is set to zero.
     Right now only changes topographical data.
 Also, the original data can be obtained again via GDEFMeasurement.values_original.